shilad/wikibrain/tutorial/quickstart.md

 * Sun's Java JDK 6 or higher.
 * Some Java IDE (Eclipse, IntelliJ, NetBeans, etc).
 * At least 4GB of memory.
+* At least 4GB of free hard disk space.

 These three requirements will enable you to complete this tutorial, however your hardware and software requirements will vary depending on your software application and goals.
 For example, you can install WikiBrain using command line shell scripts, you can include it using maven dependency management system, and